Requesting Display Mode Transitions in MCP Apps (August 2026)

 for (const displayMode of displayModes) {

-const result = await inspector.renderTool('show-table', undefined, { displayMode });
+const result = await inspector.renderTool('show-report', undefined, { displayMode });

 const app = result.app();